 If our country’s security amounts to such a violent perpetration being overlooked then doubted, questioned and then just ignored it surely questions our ability to recognise possible links to serious threats of any nature.
 It perhaps challenges the usefulness and investment direction of Contest if police officers can’t be given even the most basic training in recognising where firearms have been illegally used in public places.
 This type of illegal firearm use is nothing new and police forces up and down the country have been alerted to it on numerous occasion.
 The A68 incident was particularly violent.
 If we have a mass shooting in the UK, we will have to ask; did we do our absolute best to consider and detect every potential for it.
 The A68 site may well have nothing to do with terrorism but that’s irrelevant.
 It was an extremely deliberate act perpetrated at a time of great sensitivity.
 As a nation we have limited “gun savvy” and that unfortunately includes our largely unarmed, and over stretched police forces.
 Firearms are definitely our Achilles heel, perhaps a penalty for a relativily gun free society.
 As well as Northumbria Police copies of the report and images of the A68 shooting was sent to MI5, the NCA, (National Crime Association), Border Force, NABIS, (National Ballistic Intelligence Service), the Serious Crime Unit and Police Commissioner Mark Rowley, who at the time was head of counter terrorism.
 Only Northumbria Police, NABIS and Border Force acknowledged receipt.

 That wasn’t the end of it.
 In June 2017 another member of the public discovered that a further 6 rounds had penetrated the structure; same calibre, no spent cartridges left at the scene.
 The local police were unaware.
 It then transpired that Northumbria Police had failed to investigate the initial attack.
 After the second shooting they tasked a local PC, (who was not a firearms officer), to investigate.
 His conclusion after inspecting the site and interviewing the witnesses who found the evidence was that the perpetrator was most likely to be a poacher with an illegally acquired rifle.
 Perhaps he’s right.
 The very people who should have noticed, our nations security officials, were the last to know.
-This shooter is mobile, well armed, confident and completely unconcerned.
+This shooter is mobile, well armed, confident and completely fearless.

 We know what and where, we can approximate when, we can surmise why but we don’t have a clue WHO.